 This is the same dilemma that

-we face in all the practical applications of Chinese natural science,
+we face in all the practical applications of Chinese natural philosophy,

-including Chinese medicine.
-The Chinese have always been very pragmatic
+including traditional East Asian medicine.
+The Chinese especially have always been considered very pragmatic

 and seemed to have no problem with the transition from the philosophical

 to the practical.
 Recognizing that these two are ultimately different.

 see the mystery.